Alopecia Areata Treatment

 • Simple cases of alopecia may be self-healing and recovery may happen without treatment.
 It may, however, take up to a year.

-• Sometime alopecia may have a recurrent pattern when patches come and go and this condition may last for years.
+• Sometimes, alopecia can exhibit a recurrent pattern where patches of hair loss appear and disappear, and this condition may persist for years.

 How do dermatologists treat alopecia areata?

-Conventional Western Medicine does not have any real cure for alopecia.
-Very often it’s a self-healing illness and after some period of time, the hair starts to re-grow.
-Pharmaceutical drugs for hair loss may speed-up the re-growing process.
+Conventional Western medicine does not have any real cure for alopecia.
+Very often, it’s a self-healing illness, and after some period of time, the hair starts to grow back.
+Pharmaceutical drugs for hair loss may accelerate the regrowing process.

 The most common prescription drugs that dermatologists recommend for hair loss treatment are:

-Minoxidil: This medicine specifically stimulates hair re-growing process.
-New hair appears on patches approximately 3 months after the first intake of Minoxidil.
+Minoxidil: This medicine specifically stimulates the hair re-growing process.
+New hair appears on patches approximately 3 months after the first intake of minoxidil.

-Diphencyprone (DPCP): So called irritation therapy.
+Diphencyprone (DPCP): So-called irritation therapy.
 This medicine irritates the skin and stimulates extra blood circulation locally.
-The increase of the blood secondary stimulates the hair re-grow process.
-Again, the hair starts to re-grow in about 3-4 months.
+The increase in blood secondarily stimulates the hair regrowth process.
+Again, the hair starts to grow in in about 3–4 months.

 Homeopathic remedies are very beneficial for hair loss treatment.
-The following medicines most frequently used:
+The following medicines are most frequently used:

-Acidum Phosphoricum, Phosphor, Graphites, Arsenicum album, Apis melodica, Calcarea Carbonica, Kali carbonic, Hepar Sulphur, Rhus Toxicodendron, Sepia, Psorinum, Calcarea Phosphoricum, Carbo Animalis, Selenium, Kali Phosphoricum, Lycopodium.
+The most frequently used homeopathic remedies for hair loss include Acidum Phosphoricum, Phosphor, Graphites, Arsenicum album, Apis melodica, Calcarea Carbonica, Kali carbonic, Hepar Sulphur, Rhus Toxicodendron, Sepia, Psorinum, Calcarea Phosphoricum, Carbo Animalis, Selenium, Kali Phosphoricum, and Lycopodium.

 Homeopathic medicine does not focus on specific symptoms or diseases.
-Contrary homeopath sees the patient as a whole organism that is prone to specific illnesses.
-The homeopathic remedies in each particular case are carefully chosen following a complete homeopathic evaluation and homeopathic case review.
+Contrary to this, a homeopath sees the patient as a whole organism that is prone to specific illnesses.
+Each particular case undergoes a thorough homeopathic evaluation and homeopathic case review, which guides the careful selection of homeopathic remedies.
 The homeopathic evaluation includes a detailed medical history of an individual, somatic and psychological constitution, palpation, percussion, auscultation, iridology testing, etc.

 This evaluation may take 2-4 hours and is essential in order to select the most appropriate homeopathic medicines, based on a rule “similia similibus curentur” (lat.)

-The effectiveness of homeopathy in hair loss treatment if very high.
-In my personal practice, a significant positive result was registered in more than 90% of patients.
+The effectiveness of homeopathy in hair loss treatment is very high.
+More than 90% of patients in my personal practice experienced significant positive results.

-Another great treatment system for hair loss is Traditional Chinese Medicine (TCM).
-Two main methods of this system – acupuncture and herbology – are highly effective.
-The TCM approach to treatment always based on a theory of 5 elements as well as 14 energy meridians.
-Any disease including hair loss understood as disbalance of Qi energy in two main energy systems of the organism Yin and Yang.
+Another excellent treatment system for hair loss is Traditional Chinese Medicine (TCM).
+Two main methods of this system—acupuncture and herbology—are highly effective.
+The TCM approach to treatment is always based on a theory of five elements as well as fourteen energy meridians.
+We understand any disease, including hair loss, as a disbalance of Qi energy in the two main energy systems of the organism: Yin and Yang.

-Using medicinal herbs and acupuncture needles TCM practitioner balancing the energy level and creates a healthy internal body environment.
+Using medicinal herbs and acupuncture needles, TCM practitioners balance the energy level and create a healthy internal body environment.

-For example, Traditional Chinese Medicine recommends using herb Polygonum as a part of everyday diet.
-According to TCM, Polygonum stimulates grow of black solid hair.
-Have you ever seen gray hair or bald Chinese man?
+For example, traditional Chinese medicine recommends using the herb Polygonum as a part of everyday diet.
+According to TCM, Polygonum stimulates the growth of black solid hair.
+Have you ever seen a gray-haired or bald Chinese man?

-At Viva Healthy Life – The Center for Holistic Medicine all Homeopathic and TCM treatments performed under Dr. Tsan’s personal supervision.
+Dr. Tsan personally supervises all homeopathic and TCM treatments at Viva Healthy Life—The Center for Holistic Medicine.
 This medical center achieved the highest effectiveness of hair loss treatment nationwide.

-To make an appointment for an Initial FREE consultation with Dr. Tsan and find out if a holistic medicine is the right treatment choice for you – call our office or use the widget below.
+To schedule an appointment for an evaluation and treatment with Dr. Tsan and find out if holistic medicine is the right treatment choice for you, contact our office or use the widget below.